asgardeo/asgardeo-auth-js-core/README.md

     An optional config object that has the necessary attributes to configure this method.
 The `forceInit` attribute can be set to `true` to trigger a request to the `.well-known` endpoint and obtain the OIDC endpoints.
 By default, a request to the `.well-known` endpoint will be sent only if a request to it had not been sent before.
 If you wish to force a request to the endpoint, you can use this attribute.

     The object can only contain key-value pairs that you wish to append as path parameters to the authorization URL.
 For example, to set the `fidp` parameter, you can insert `fidp` as a key and its value to this object.
+2. userID: `string` (optional)

+    If you want to use the SDK to manage multiple user sessions, you can pass a unique ID here to generate an authorization URL specific to that user.
+This can be useful when this SDK is used in backend applications.
 #### Returns

 A Promise that resolves with the authorization URL